 If a university graduate is earning more money over his/her lifetime-then this directly corresponds to higher taxes.
 In my opinion, that is a direct contribution to society.

 I don’t know what your stance is- but I am totally OK with paying taxes.
 In fact, I have read that the countries that collect more taxes provide a higher quality of lives for their citizens- Sweden, Denmark, Canada, etc. I recommend you check this article out for more data about the relation between Taxes and Quality of Life.

 According to a study completed by the American College Board, Graduates donate more blood; they are more likely to vote and they are more tolerant.
 They also volunteer more than non-graduates.

-In other studies, it has proven that there is a correlation between crime rate and lack of higher education.
+In other studies, it has proven that there is a correlation between the crime rate and lack of higher education.
 In a nutshell, the more likely someone obtains a higher education, the more the likelihood that they will state out of prison.